TrelisResearch/one-click-llms/README.md

 Advanced inferencing scripts (incl. for function calling) are available for purchase [here](https://trelis.com/enterprise-server-api-and-inference-guide/).

 ## Vast AI One-Click Templates
 To support the Trelis Research YouTube channel, you can sign up for an account with [this affiliate link](https://cloud.vast.ai/?ref_id=98762).
+Trelis is also supported by a 1-2% commission by your use of one-click templates.

 Text Generation Inference (fastest):
 - [Mistral 7B api](https://cloud.vast.ai/?ref_id=98762&creator_id=98762&name=Mistral%207B%20TGI%20API)